 Following a good diet plan for your dog doesn’t have to only involve kibble.
 Branch out when it comes to the kind of food you offer your pet, as long as you confirm it’s good to go by your veterinarian.

 Health Benefits of Strawberries for Dogs

 Strawberries provide similar benefits for dogs as they do for humans.
-The fruit contains vitamin C, fiber, and antioxidants, which are valuable additions to any dog’s diet.
+The fruit is a great source of vitamin C, fiber, and antioxidants, which are valuable additions to any dog’s diet.
 Fresh fruits, in general, are part of a healthy nutrition plan that will help to benefit your dog’s immune system, as well as help with weight management.
-Fruits like blueberries and blackberries are also good choices for your pets, which will allow him to reap many of the same health rewards.
+Other berries like blueberries and blackberries are also good choices for your pets, which will allow him to reap many of the same health rewards.

-On the other hand, there are certain fruits, such as grapes, your dog should stay away from due to their toxic elements.
-But other, non-berry fruits like apples and bananas pass the test for canine consumption.
+On the other hand, there are certain fruits that are toxic to dogs, such as grapes.
+But other, non-berry fruits like apples and bananas pass the test for canine consumption a healthy snack.
 If you’re ever unsure if you should feed your dog a certain food, check with your veterinarian for what is and isn’t approved.
 There may be some fruits or vegetables that may surprise you when it comes to what’s deemed healthy to feed your dog.
 Finally, as an added bonus, strawberries don’t negatively affect your pet’s teeth and gums the way salty or extra sugary snacks might.

 Prepare strawberries for your dog by removing the stems and cutting into bite-sized pieces to make them easier to eat.
 Frozen strawberries, in particular, are a great snack to share with your pet in the warmer months to help him keep cool.
 However, refrain from feeding your dog any strawberries that have been stored in syrups, gelatin, or other sugary liquids.
 Fresh is best when it comes to fruit.
 Switch up your dog’s diet a little bit and add his favorites into the mix.